Agnostic Product Mixed State Tomography via Robust Statistics: Introduction

 \subsection{Related Work}

-\paragraph{Independent Work} Prior to the dissemination of this work, we were made aware of independent work of~\cite{aliakbarpour2025adversarially} which draws a similar conceptual connection to the one we make here between quantum learning with outliers and robust statistics.
-In~\cite{aliakbarpour2025adversarially}, they consider the problem of learning an arbitrary $n$-qubit mixed state with single copy measurements, but where an $\eps$-fraction of these measurements are potentially corrupted.
-They demonstrate an inefficient algorithm which achieves error $O(2^{n / 2} \eps)$ with non-adaptive measurements; and moreover show that this error is optimal for algorithms with non-adaptive measurements.
-In contrast, we demonstrate efficient algorithms for agnostic tomography of $n$-qubit mixed states that do not suffer {\em any} dimension-dependent loss, but which are necessarily adaptive; and an $\exp (n)$ sample complexity lower bound for $2$-outcome, non-adaptive measurements.
-At the technical level, these works use entirely different techniques---beyond the conceptual connection to robust statistics.
+\paragraph{Independent Work} Prior to the dissemination of this work, we were made aware of independent work \cite{aliakbarpour2025adversarially} which draws a similar conceptual connection to the one we make here between quantum learning with outliers and robust statistics.
+In~\cite{aliakbarpour2025adversarially}, they consider the problem of learning an arbitrary $n$-qubit mixed state with single copy measurements, but where an $\epsilon$-fraction of these measurements are potentially corrupted.
+They demonstrate an inefficient algorithm which achieves error $O(2^{n / 2} \eps)$ with non-adaptive measurements and show that this error is optimal for algorithms with non-adaptive measurements.
+In contrast, we demonstrate efficient algorithms for agnostic tomography of $n$-qubit product mixed states that do not suffer {\em any} dimension-dependent loss, but which are necessarily adaptive via an $\exp (n)$ sample complexity lower bound for $2$-outcome, non-adaptive measurements.
+Beyond the conceptual connection to robust statistics, these works use entirely different techniques at the technical level.
 We view these contributions as complementary to each other: the result of \cite{aliakbarpour2025adversarially} demonstrates that without any structure on the mixed state, agnostic tomography is information-theoretically hard.
 In contrast, we show that under natural structural assumptions, we can circumvent these lower bounds and obtain dimension-independent error in polynomial time.

-\paragraph{Agnostic Tomography} Agnostic tomography was introduced by~\cite{grewal2024agnostic}, although qualitatively similar notions were considered previously by~\cite{buadescu2021improved} and in the PAC learning setting, see e.g.~\cite{anshu2024survey}.
-Subsequently, efficient algorithms for robust tomography were developed for product states~\cite{bakshi2025learning} and stabilizer states~\cite{chen2025stabilizer}.
-Prior to our work, no efficient agnostic tomography algorithms were known for any class of nontrivial mixed state ansatz.
+\paragraph{Agnostic Tomography} Agnostic tomography was introduced by~\cite{grewal2024agnostic}, although qualitatively similar notions were considered previously by~\cite{buadescu2021improved} and in the PAC learning setting by \cite{anshu2024survey}.
+Subsequently, efficient algorithms for agnostic tomography were developed for product states~\cite{bakshi2025learning} and stabilizer states~\cite{chen2025stabilizer}.
+Prior to our work, no efficient agnostic tomography algorithms were known for any class of mixed state ansatz.